pelednoam/mmvt/README.md

 * In the Git CMD terminal chage the directory to the mmvt_code folder (example: cd c:\Users\Jhon\mmvt_root\mmvt_code)
 * Type: git pull

-## Template brain and data
-We've imported [colin27](http://www.bic.mni.mcgill.ca/ServicesAtlases/Colin27Highres) into MMVT, and included data we morphed from a patient.
-The data includes recording from EEG, MEG, fMRI, and sEEG for the [MSIT](https://www.nature.com/articles/nprot.2006.48) task.
-The data can be downloaded from [here](https://www.dropbox.com/s/hpt5t9gt8migna8/colin27.zip?dl=0) (1GB).
-Extract the zip file in the mmvt_blend folder which was created in your mmvt_root folder.
-Then, open Blender, close the splash screen and open (File->open) colin's blend file (colin27_laus125.blend).

-* To learn more about the tool you can find several self-explanatory tasks for Colin27 data [here](https://tinyurl.com/yd2axzsg) (feel free the add comments).
-   - Step by step answers for the tasks can be found [here](https://docs.google.com/document/d/1FD2vA_eSbGMsZIxZs_8wAstyNN5QMYIxkV35jaj2qyM/edit?usp=sharing)

-Few Blender shortcuts you should know:
-* Rotate the brain using the middle mouse button.
-* Select objects (electrodes / sensors / cortical lables) using the right mouse button.
-To select cortical labels you need to change first the view to "ROIs" in the Appearence panel.
-* Zoom in/out using the mouse scrolling.

-The features can be seen [here](https://www.youtube.com/watch?v=vPD4DorhMgA&t=9s) Few Blender shortcuts you should know:
-* Rotate the brain using the middle mouse button.
-* Select objects (electrodes / sensors / cortical lables) using the right mouse button.
-To select cortical labels you need to change first the view to "ROIs" in the Appearence panel.
-* Zoom in/out using the mouse scrolling.

-The features can be seen [here](https://youtu.be/yBba7f12GmQ)

-## Preprocessing
-The preprocessing tutorial can be found in the [wiki](https://github.com/pelednoam/mmvt/wiki/Preprocessing).

 ## Contributors
 - Ohad Felsenstein (ohad.felsenstein@biu.ac.il)